Button solution

 Practical implementation

-Online retailers must consider the following aspects when implementing the button solution: 1.
-Clear design of the ordering process: The entire ordering process must be transparent and comprehensible.
+1. clear design of the ordering process: The entire ordering process must be transparent and comprehensible.

-2. Clear button labeling: Common formulations are “Buy now”, “Order with costs” or “Order with obligation to pay”.
+2. clear button labeling: Common formulations are “Buy now”, “Order with costs” or “Order with obligation to pay”.

-3. Summary of contract information: Essential information must be listed again directly before the order button.
+3. summary of contract information: Essential information must be listed again directly before the order button.

 4. Technical implementation: The button solution must be displayed correctly on all end devices (desktop, tablet, smartphone).